arifwarsi92/DevOps-Git-Github/README.md

 In the VCS we can revert back to our old version if we face any issue in our current version.
 ##### Benifits:-
 1.Back-Up & Recovery:- Files are safe from accidental loss.<br>
-2-Collaboration:-Multiple people can work on same project.
+2-Collaboration:-Multiple people can work on same project.<br>
 3.Tracking Changes:- You can check specific changes and by whom.